johnfmorton/html-loader-srcset/README.md

 - [file-loader](https://github.com/webpack/file-loader)
 - [extract-loader](https://github.com/peerigon/extract-loader)
-- html-loader
+- html-loader-srcset

-The html-loader will parse the URLs, require the images and everything you expect.
+The html-loader-srcset will parse the URLs, require the images and everything you expect.
 The extract loader will parse the javascript back into a proper html file, ensuring images are required and point to proper path, and the file loader will write the _.html_ file for you.
 Example: